KamoMacena/CHPC-Project-Mapping-Productivity-to-Energy-Ratio/FindingsReport.md

 Specifically, the aims of these experiments are as follows:

- - Measure the Trade-Off Between Performance and Energy Consumption

-  By systematically adjusting key system parameters—including CPU frequency, parallelization strategy, and process/thread placement—we aim to understand their impact on:
+ - Measure the Trade-Off Between Performance and Energy Consumption By systematically adjusting key system parameters—including CPU frequency, parallelization strategy, and process/thread placement—we aim to understand their impact on:
     -Execution Time: How long the workload takes to complete under different configurations.
     -Power Draw: The instantaneous and average electrical power consumed during execution.
     -Total Energy Consumed: The cumulative energy used, integrating power over time.
     -Work Done per Joule: A measure of efficiency, indicating how much computational work is accomplished per unit of energy consumed.

 Through these measurements, the study identifies configurations that provide an optimal balance between performance and energy efficiency.
 This approach allows HPC practitioners to make informed decisions about tuning legacy hardware for sustainable, cost-effective scientific computation.

 ## 3. Measuring Computational Efficiency and Power Consumption

-o accurately quantify the productivity-to-energy ratio, it is crucial to measure both computational performance and power consumption in a precise and repeatable manner.
+To accurately quantify the productivity-to-energy ratio, it is crucial to measure both computational performance and power consumption in a precise and repeatable manner.
 In this study, we focus on CPU-level power monitoring using the Running Average Power Limit (RAPL) interface, which provides detailed energy readings for modern Intel processors.

-1. Computational Efficiency
+## 1. Computational Efficiency

 Computational efficiency is measured as the amount of work completed per unit of energy consumed.
 For our test cases: